Hey Kids (Start Here)

 “This is my room,” Hermann reminds him.

-“Ah,” Hermann replies, thinking of ways to die, ways to try to live, machines he has conceived and programed and designed and built, of the Jaeger Academy that had rejected him, years ago.
-“Where else would I go?”
+“Ah,” Hermann replies, thinking of ways to die, of ways to try to live, of machines he’s conceived and programmed and designed and built, of the Jaeger Academy that had rejected him, years ago.
+“Where would I go?”

 Comments